stealthmaster62/Easy-TTS-Toolkit/readme.md

 You can read more info about all of these in their respective readme files.

-*hope you find this file useful, I had fun making it!*
+*hope you find this repo useful, I had fun making it!*